Shivelle/resume/README.md

 # Angular Resume Page

-This repository holds the TypeScript source code of my resume page.
+This repository holds the source code of my resume page.